About The AssemblyConfessing the Lord Jesus Christ

 What is the ACC?

-The Assembly of Confessing Congregations within the Uniting Church in Australia is a group of congregations within the UCA which has responded publicly to certain decisions and actions of the National Assembly of the UCA.
+The Assembly of Confessing Congregations of the Uniting Church in Australia is a group of congregations within the UCA which has responded publicly to certain decisions and actions of the National Assembly of the UCA.
 The response of these congregations is to declare, among other things, that they believe that the National Assembly’s decisions on same gender sexual relationships are apostate, and are the result of departure from substantial elements of the faith.
 The ACC has responded by confessing the apostolic faith in solidarity with the confessing movement internationally.

 A confessing congregation is one which confesses, in word and deed, that Jesus Christ is Son of God, Lamb of God and Lord and God.
 Such a congregation makes its confession in fellowship with the wider confessing movement.